Last reviewed 10/19/20

 Additional Updated Information

-Los Angeles Unified School District (LAUSD) will start the school year
+Los Angeles Unified School District (LAUSD) started the school year on

-on August 18 with online-only courses.
-Most college courses will also
+August 18 with online-only courses.
+Most college courses will also be

 have been in the process of Stage 2 and some Stage 3 reopenings of non-essential